 The Dow Averages Mechanism -Comparing Dow Industrial and Dow Transportation

-(b) If the master trend of only one of these two averages changes, then this is considered a secondary trend
+(b) If only one of these averages changes its master trend, it is considered a secondary trend.

 Chart: Dow Industrial (^DJIA) compared to Dow Transportation (^DJT)